stiglers-eponym/BeamerPresenter/README.md

 * notes for the speaker in Markdown format (new in 0.2.x)
 * optionally to show separate presentation file for speaker
 * optionally use LaTeX-beamer's option to show notes on second screen and split PDF pages into a part for the speaker and a part or the audience
-* clock and timer for the presentation (some features of 0.1.x not yet available in 0.2.x)
+* clock and timer for the presentation
 * navigate using document outline, thumbnail slides, page numbers/labels and links
 * save/load drawings in Xournal format (improved in 0.2.x)
 * videos in presentations (sound will be broken depending on the configuration; improved integration with other features in 0.2.x; some small bugs remaining)